axolotl-teddy-bear/ma1805-mini-portfolio/04.media/README.md

 For project no.4, I want to make a surreal point-and-click adventure based off of my home-town.
 This idea was inspired by https://cloud.radical-openness.org/lost.html, created by Sai Bao & Yang Mu.
 One thing I really like was that the website has a 'dreamy' aesthetic, and the storyline is non-linear and obstract, like a dream.

 In this project, all of the images used are either my own or taken from my family album.
-I wanted the assests to be personal, almost like you are looking into a bits and piece of my childhood memories.
+I wanted the assets to be personal, almost like you are looking into bits and pieces of my childhood memories.
+I want the 'player' to jump from one place to the next, with an abstract storyline.
+To me, it didn't really matter if the events made sense; I wanted to capture the feeling of nostalgia and also my culture.

+Because of time, I did not manage to finish this project.
+However, this is still an idea that I want to explore in the future.